Fri, 21 Jan 2011 20:18:37 EST

 4. Place the part to be bonded into the acetone on the other part and let it sit for roughly a day.

 I have been really surprised by the resulting strength of glued together pieces using this methodology.
 The small parts I have glued did not require any pressure applied to achieve an extremely strong bond.

-Charles Palen has been involved in the museum and visitor center industry for several years.
+Charles Palen has been involved in the technology sector for several years.
 He works as a senior interactive developer at Transcending Digital

 where he can be hired for your next contract project.
-Charles expertise covers the areas of A/V integration, touchscreen programming, creation of original devices, and much more.
+Charles expertise covers the areas of transformative interfaces, touchscreen programming, creation of original devices, and much more.
 Charles created Technogumbo

 as a way to share lessons learned while making original products.